Rexabit/Outward-Sideloader/README.md

 How to use:

 * Unzip the "SideLoader.zip" file directly to your Outward installation directory.
+* Enable the mod in Partiality, hit "Apply Mods" and "Yes" ** For BepInEx, move "SideLoader.dll" to "Outward\BepInEx\plugins\\", and install the BepInEx Partiality wrapper.
 * That's it!
 Follow specific instructions below for more info.

 ### Replacing Texture .PNGs (Materials) ###